yankai364/Pirate-Dash-360-Tutorial/readme.md

 </details>

+### 4.9.
+Checkpoint (2/3)
+For a working example up to this point, refer to the solution_part_2 folder.
+If you are facing any issues, ensure that you resolve them by checking your project with our solution before moving on.

-## 5. Part 3: Giving Life to the Pirate
+## 5. Giving Life to the Pirate

 Let’s bring the pirate to life!
 To do so, an animation playback controller is needed for each animation.
 The patch editor will link the animations to the options on the option picker s as to control the pirate’s animation from the script.